Basement-Renovator/basement-renovator/NicheFeatures.md

 ### Better Bulk Replace Entities
 Did you know that when bulk replacing entities, the "replaced" entity is based on your currently selected entity in the room, and the "replacement" entity is based on your currently selected entity in the palette?
 This can save some time when performing this process as you don't have to remember the actual ids.
 Additionally, leaving the variants and/or subtypes as -1 will either match any, for the replaced entity, or preserve the original value, for the replacement.

+In the event of replacing entities across many files, check out the `bulk-entity-replacer` script in `src`.
+Given a config file specifying replaced entities and files to operate on, this will replace entities across those files.

 ### Recompute Room IDs
 Ever have a room file where the organization has completely gotten away from you and everything is completely out of order?
 This fixes that by changing their variants to be in sequence by type, starting with the first one it sees.
 You can also sort the rooms by variant or name before doing this.

+### Find Empty Rooms
+Hypothetically you've created a bunch of rooms with... nothing in them.
+You did this as part of a placeholder comedic naming scheme involving a certain rapping community member, perhaps.
+Well now you need to figure out which ones still need attention, but fear not.
+If you filter for the "Null" room type, since the type isn't used much normally the filter will also include "empty" rooms.
+The rooms can contain a few harmless entities, like decorations and cobwebs.
+You can add your own entities with the 'InEmptyRooms' attribute.

+### Turn off custom entities

 ### Find Empty Rooms
 Hypothetically you've created a bunch of rooms with... nothing in them.
 You did this as part of a placeholder comedic naming scheme involving a certain rapping community member, perhaps.
 Well now you need to figure out which ones still need attention, but fear not.
 If you filter for the "Null" room type, since the type isn't used much normally the filter will also include "empty" rooms.
 The rooms can contain a few harmless entities, like decorations and cobwebs.
 You can add your own entities with the 'InEmptyRooms' attribute.